HOME

 Neill B. Johnson since deceased leaving surviving him your Petitioners Henry L. Johnson, Washington Scott Johnson, Harriet Johnson and Sophia who has since married Gilbert McPherson_

-John B. Johnson since deceased leaving surviving him Susan who married Malcom McIntyre – Anna Sophia and Frances his children_
+John B. Johnson since deceased leaving surviving him Susan who married Malcom McIntyre – Anna Sophia and Frances his children_ [His wife is unknown.]

 That Neill B. Johnson in his lifetime purchased of Edward McEachin and his wife Mary and of John B. Johnson and of Alexander Johnson their entire interests in said estate by deed duly executed by the said parties repectfully which said deeds your Petitioners have ready to produce as this Humble Court may direct.

-And your Petitioners show that as children and heirs at law of said Neill B. Johnson and by purchases made of said Neill B. Johnson of siad Edward McEachin and wife and of said John B. and Alexander they are entitled as tenants in common in four shares.
+And your Petitioners show that as children and heirs at law of said Neill B. Johnson and by purchases made of said Neill B. Johnson of said Edward McEachin and wife and of said John B. and Alexander they are entitled as tenants in common in four shares.
 That your Petitioners and all said Defendants are Tenants in common in the share (one fifith) of said Archibald deceased subject to the Dower Estate of said Mary wife of said James Your Petitioners further show that one Neill Brown, late of said county by his last will and testament bequeathed to Isabella the wife of said Daniel Johnson during her lifetime a negro slave named Chaney remander over to the heirs of said Daniel Johnson.
 That your Petitioners and said Defendants are children and grandchildren of said Daniel as before stated and entitled to the said slave as next of kin under the statute of distribution and remander under said will and tenants in common of said slave.

 That Joshua James and wife are citizens of the State of Mississippi_ That Anna S. Johnson is a citizen of Alabama_ That John M. Johnson is a citizen of Florida and said Frances is a ___ resident of this state